 Assistant Director of Finance: Managed budgeting and financial analysis for \$128 million campus operations; Prepared reports and analysis and coordinated University committees for new initiatives; Assisted with developing strategic plans.
 Developed develop marketing and sales strategies for retail operations, collaborated with various University divisions by serving on committees and project groups to develop better services for the Duke community.

-Duke University Campus Services
+Duke University Campus Services Office of the Vice President

 April 2003 - July 2006